-Joy, sadness, disgust, fear and anger all try to help Riley but just like emotions in real life, they often end up clashing with each other.
-It’s an accurate depiction of conflicting emotions that are much more intense during our formative years, when we’re all trying to figure out how to cope with life while trying to figure out ourselves.
+Joy, sadness, disgust, fear, and anger all try to help Riley.
+But just like emotions in real life, they often end up clashing with each other.
+It’s an accurate depiction of conflicting emotions that are much more intense during the formative years when you’re trying to figure out how to cope with life while trying to figure out who you are.

 Thanks to the premise and a well-executed plot, Pixar is able to entertain a wide audience – the colorful adventure of joy and sadness will amuse kids while themes explored along the way will hit adults right in the feels.

 Apart from the universal pains of growing up, Inside Out slyly tackles deep themes.
 When you peel back all the whimsy two important lessons are revealed: blind optimism and control.

-Perfect casting brings to life the movie’s emotions.
-Joy and sadness are loveable thanks to Amy Poehler and Phyllis Smith.
-The animated Bill Hader is perfect as fear.
-Mindy Kaling pulls off an amusing valley girl as disgust.
-Lewis Black fits anger to a tee.
+The perfect casting brings to life the movie’s emotions.
+Joy and Sadness are loveable thanks to Amy Poehler and Phyllis Smith.
+The animated Bill Hader is perfect as Fear.
+Mindy Kaling pulls off an amusing valley girl as Disgust.
+Lewis Black fits Anger to a tee.
 Richard Kind is also perfect as Bing Bong the imaginary friend.

 This includes islands with mechanical avatars for core memories, a subconscious represented as an underground dungeon, and a labyrinth of shelved memories.
 Even the emotions are decorated with old school details.
 The musical score help set the mood for different places.

 In the end, Inside Out doesn’t just prove to be a technical achievement for Pixar.
 The studio is able to deliver an animated movie that is both simple and deep.
 Studio Ghibli has achieved this many times as it caters to and helps shape a sophisticated younger audience in Japan.
 It’s time for Pixar to evolve beyond its emotionally manipulative tearjerkers.

 Most importantly, the movie teaches kids that it’s okay to let go, embrace their feelings, and deal with their emotions instead of suppressing it.
 It also tells parents to recognize these feelings and communicate with their kids.